Let’s get on with it – let’s cut right to the cheese!

 Elementor vs Divi Builder

 Elementor vs Divi Builder = an easy win for Elementor.
-It’s like watching Conor McGregor vs Jose Aldo (knocked out in 13 seconds).
+It’s like when Conor McGregor knocked out Jose Aldo in 13 seconds.

 Elementor vs Visual Composer